 Disease summary is provided courtesy of VisualDx, the visual diagnostic decision support system for health care professionals.
-To view more images of Cocaine Levamisole Toxicity and other visually presenting diseases and adverse drug reactions, log in to VisualDx or start your free trial (hospital or individual clinician).
+To view more images of Cocaine Levamisole Toxicity and other visually presenting diseases and adverse drug reactions, log in to VisualDx or try it now.

 Cocaine Levamisole Toxicity : Cocaine contaminated with levamisole has been detected in the United States since 2003, and the incidence of toxicity caused by this contamination has been increasing rapidly since 2008.
 Use of cocaine that has been adulterated with levamisole can lead to a constellation of symptoms including agranulocytosis, neutropenia, and a vasculitis-like purpuric tender skin eruption.
 The most common sites of purpura are the external ears and cheeks.
 The purpura is generally followed by skin necrosis, but resolves several weeks after cessation of cocaine use.
 Recurrent use of contaminated cocaine generally results in recurrent skin eruptions.

 Concomitant symptoms of arthralgias, fever, and mouth pain have been reported.

 The CDC estimates that approximately 70% of cocaine in the United States may be contaminated with levamisole.
 Toxicity induced by levamisole seems to affect all ages and both genders equally depending on cocaine use.
 The cocaine can be either smoked as crack cocaine or snorted.
 Some analyses have revealed up to 10% contamination of individual cocaine products.